 There you have it, my top five Nerf Mega blasters.

-Perhaps you were expecting the 2020 Mega MotoStryke also in this list, but I’ve deliberately left that one out.
-As good as the MotoStryke looks and performs, it has an issue with the trigger button that kind of ruins the blaster.
+Perhaps you were expecting the 2020 Mega MotoStryke also on this list, but I’ve deliberately left that one out.
+As good as the MotoStryke looks and performs, it has an issue with the trigger button that kind of ruins the blaster as a whole.

-You may have also noticed that I haven’t included the two sniper rifles Centurion and Sonic ICE Centurion in this list of best Mega guns.
+You may have also noticed that I haven’t included the Centurion and Sonic ICE Centurion sniper rifles in this list of best Mega guns.
 The truth is, the Centurion isn’t all that great.
 I like the looks of the Centurion, and it’s a great collector’s item, but it’s not a properly designed blaster.

 Other than that, do you agree or disagree with my top five?
 Feel free to leave a comment or send me an email with your thoughts!